AdobeDocs/app-builder/src/pages/guides/application_state.md

 Limits are enforced and can't be changed on a per-user basis.

-- State is only available to Runtime Namespaces that follow the AppBuilder format: `amsorg-project(-workspace)?`.
+- State is only available to Runtime namespaces created via the Developer Console, which follow the App Builder format: `orgId-project(-workspace)?`.
+Legacy namespaces are not supported.
 - Max state value size: `1MB`.
 - Max state key size: `1024 bytes`.
 - Max-supported TTL is `365 days`.